nikitavoloboev/data/other/other.md

 - [Laws, Theories, Principles and Patterns that developers will find useful](https://github.com/dwmkerr/hacker-laws#readme)
 - [draw.io source](https://github.com/jgraph/drawio) - Online diagramming web site.
 - [Glitch](https://glitch.com/) - Friendly community where everyone can discover and create the best stuff on the web.
+- [YLD](https://www.yld.io/) - We help our clients move from a culture of delivery to a culture of learning through our expertise in software engineering, design, training and open-source.